 Cost and Funding

-Once you have arranged funding and time away from your workplace as applicable, complete the Encore Transitions UM Employee Registration form (PDF), obtain the appropriate signatures, and mail, fax, or hand deliver the form to the College of Continuing Education at the address listed on the form.
+After you have arranged for funding and time away from your workplace, complete the Encore Transitions UM Employee Registration form, obtain the appropriate signatures, and return the form to the College of Continuing Education.

 Non-University registrants may register via the LearningLife website.